JulieRauer/Questionnaire/Questionnaire_Before.md

 	d.
 Things to observe:
 		1. Do they seem confused?
 Y/N
 		2. Is there a long response-time?
 Y/N
 		3. Do they push the correct button?
+Y/N
+			a.
 If it's the wrong one, which one?

 	e.
 Perform the previous steps for the following actions-
 		1. Say "I want to take a bath."